kevintbradshaw/Team15RobotArm/README.md

 ![Robotic Arm](https://github.com/kevintbradshaw/Team15RobotArm/tree/master/Project/Images/ArmPicture1.PNG)

-The following list shows the particular subsystem interfaces that will be designed in this project.
+The following list shows the particular subsystem interfaces that will be designed in this project:
-- Subsystem Interfaces
   - Robotic Arm
   - Kinect Control
   - Wireless Communication